Lucy Sante

-Lucy Sante (formerly Luc Sante; born May 25, 1954) is a Belgium-born American writer, critic, and artist.
+Lucy Sante (pronounced Sahnt; formerly Luc Sante; born May 25, 1954) is a Belgian-born American writer, critic, and artist.
 She is a frequent contributor to The New York Review of Books.
-Her books include Low Life: Lures and Snares of Old New York (1991).
-She lived as a male until announcing in September 2021 that she was transitioning to female.
-She wrote on her Instagram account: "Yes, this is me, and yes, I am transitioning....
-You can call me Lucy ...and my pronoun, thankyouverymuch, is she."
+Her books include Low Life: Lures and Snares of Old New York (1991) and I Heard Her Call My Name: A Memoir of Transition (2024).

-Biography
+Early life and education

 Born in Verviers, Belgium, Sante migrated to the United States in the early 1960s.
-She attended school in New York City, first at Regis High School in Manhattan and later at Columbia University from 1972 to 1976; due to several incompletes and outstanding library fines, she did not take a degree.
-Since 1984 she has been a full-time writer.
+She attended Regis High School in Manhattan, and Columbia University from 1972 to 1976.
 Sante worked in the mailroom and then as assistant to editor Barbara Epstein at The New York Review of Books.
 She became a regular contributor there, writing about film, art, photography, and miscellaneous cultural phenomena, as well as book reviews.

+Career

+Sante has written and edited books and written lyrics and liner notes.

-Her books, include Low Life: Lures and Snares of Old New York (1991), a non-fiction book documenting the life and politics of lower Manhattan from the mid-19th century to the early 20th century; Evidence (1992), the autobiographical The Factory of Facts (1998), Walker Evans (1999), Kill All Your Darlings: Pieces 1990-2005 (2007), Folk Photography (2009), and The Other Paris (2015).
-She co-edited, with the writer, her former wife, Melissa Holbrook Pierson, O. K. You Mugs: Writers on Movie Actors (1998), and translated and edited Félix Fénéon's Novels in Three Lines (2007) for the New York Review Books (NYRB) series.
+Her books include Low Life: Lures and Snares of Old New York (1991), a non-fiction book documenting the life and politics of lower Manhattan from the mid-19th century to the early 20th century; Evidence (1992), the autobiographical The Factory of Facts (1998), Walker Evans (1999), Kill All Your Darlings: Pieces 1990-2005 (2007), Folk Photography (2009), The Other Paris (2015), Maybe the People Would Be the Times (2022), and Nineteen Reservoirs (2023).
+She co-edited O. K. You Mugs: Writers on Movie Actors with writer Melissa Holbrook Pierson, her former wife.
+Sante also translated and edited Félix Fénéon's Novels in Three Lines (2007) for New York Review Books.

-In the early 1980s, she wrote lyrics for the New York City-based band The Del-Byzanteens.
-Sante wrote the text for Take Me To The Water: Immersion Baptism In Vintage Music And Photography, a collection of historical photos of American baptismal rites, published by Dust-to-Digital in 2009.
+In the early 1980s, Sante wrote lyrics for the New York City-based band The Del-Byzanteens.
+She served as historical consultant on Martin Scorsese's 2002 film Gangs of New York, and, with Jem Cohen, made the short film Le Bled (Buildings in a Field) (2009).
+Sante has exhibited her collages at Picture Theory in Manhattan and elsewhere.

-Having taught in the Columbia MFA writing program, Sante now lives in Ulster County, New York, and teaches writing and the history of photography at Bard College.
+After teaching in the Columbia MFA writing program, Sante moved to Ulster County, New York, and taught writing and the history of photography at Bard College for 24 years before she retired in 2023.